steve-arnold/HuffmanCpp/README.md

 ## Test Program

 The main() function is a test program which takes a file name from the user.
-This file is then compressed into a file with the same name and .cmp extension.
+This file is then compressed into a file with the same name and .cmp extension.<br>
-This file is then expanded into "uncompressed.txt".
+This file is then expanded into "uncompressed.txt".<br>

 At both stages a print of the code table is made.

 ## Notes

-This program build on C++ version 14 under Visual Studio 2022 Error checking us minimal
+This program build on C++ version 14 under Visual Studio 2022.<br>
+Error checking is minimal.

 ##Source code